 What is my web browser doing about Flash?

 Google Chrome and Firefox automatically block Flash plugins but allow users to click and reactivate them on a case-by-case basis - if you think they are trusted.

-Google is actually planning to drop full support of Flash on Chrome by the end of 2016, only allowing it by default on 10 websites including it's own YouTube site, as well as Facebook, Twitter and Amazon.
+Google dropped full support of Flash on Chrome at the end of 2016, only allowing it by default on 10 websites including it's own YouTube site, as well as Facebook, Twitter and Amazon.
 Google Chrome's technical lead Anthony Laforge announced the move on Google Groups.

 Meanwhile, Flash is integrated with Microsoft Edge in Windows 10, and Internet Explorer 11.